CallFlow Sequence Diagram Generator

 a. check for order and filter files

-b. run tethereal twice to get short and long output files
+b. run tshark twice to get short and long output files

 c. use long2html.awk to convert long output file into frame*.html files